 Ghana Accountability for Learning Outcome Project (GALOP)

 The GOG has launched the Ghana Accountability for Learning Outcome Project (GALOP).
-This is a five-year GHC218.7 million project for 10,000 least performing basic schools across the country.
+This is a five-year GH¢218.7 million project for 10000 least performing basic schools across the country.
 The objective is to improve the quality of education in low performing basic education schools and strengthen the education sector equity and accountability.
 The project aims to support the Ministry of Education’s Strategic Plans (ESP 2018 – 2020), which has quality, access, equity, sustainability, and relevance as its key priority areas in order to provide equitable access to quality basic education to all Ghanaians.

 Education of Children with Disabilities